Grathium-Industries/Grathium-Industries.github.io/src/pages/posts/blog/semicolon-less-javascript.md

 In my contrived universe, I have recently found a bug in my code, `myValue` is currently wrong because I forgot to add three.
 So a simple fix will be to append another `.add(3)` to the end of this function chain.

-I have provided two diff's below, the first one is an example adding a `add(3)` call to a code base that uses semi-columns, while the second example is semicolon-less.
+I have provided two diff's below, the first one is an example adding a `add(3)` call to a code base that uses semicolons, while the second example is semicolon-less.

-In the project that uses semi-columns you'll see that if I append a `sub()` method call, the line above is also included in the diff because the semi-column was removed.
+In the project that uses semicolons you'll see that if I append a `sub()` method call, the line above is also included in the diff because the semicolon was removed.

-_Diff with semi columns_
+_Diff with semicolons_
 ```diff
 const myValue = new MyBasicMath()
     .add(5)